Sasha Sirota: Career

-In 2013 Sirota co-produced Justin Bieber's PYD, performed on multiple Justin Bieber releases, and recorded Drake's The Motto, a Grammy nominated, platinum selling single from the album Take Care.
+In 2013 Sirota co-produced Justin Bieber's PYD, performed on multiple Justin Bieber releases, and recorded Drake's The Motto, a Grammy Award nominated, platinum selling single from the album Take Care.
 He has also worked with the artists Tyga, Sean Kingston and others.

 In 2017 Sirota helped write and produce two songs on Ty Dolla $igns album, “Beach House III”.

 “So Am I️” was co-produced and co-written with Skrillex and Poo Bear.
 “Famous” was co-produced and co-written with Poo Bear and The Audibles.

 In 2018-19 Sirota worked with the Zac Brown Band.
 He co-produced and co-wrote their lead single "The Woods" from their album "The Owl", as well as "OMW," which was produced and written alongside Skrillex and long time collaborator Poo Bear.
 Sirota also co-produced/co-wrote five songs on Zac Brown's first solo album "The Controversy", including "Always and Never", "Time", "This Far", "Swayze", and "Dream Sellin", featuring as a singer on the latter two.
 Sirota co-wrote and produced the lead single, "Yummy," as well as songs “All Around Me” and “That’s What Love Is” from Justin Bieber's fifth studio album Changes, Bieber's first single since 2015's Purpose.